 Here you can now mark the tracker as “Lost”.

-Follow the instructions and enter a valid phone number and tap “Next”.
+Follow the instructions, enter a valid phone number, and tap “Next.”

-Next, turn on "Notify when found" and enter an alternative message.
-Please note: You can only customize the message and activate the notification when found if the AirTag is out of range of your device.
-(In my case, I can't do that right now because laziness has won out - but it's the thought that counts, right?!)
+Next, turn on "Notify me when found" and enter an alternative message.
+Please note: You can only customize the message and activate the notification when the AirTag is out of range of your device.
+(In my case, I can't do that right now because laziness has gotten the better of me—but it's the thought that counts, right?!)

-As soon as you have completed the process, the AirTag in question will be listed as "Lost" in the "Find My" network.
-Now, anyone who finds the tracker can use an NFC-enabled iPhone or Android phone to access a website that displays both your stored phone number and message.
-In the best case scenario, you will be sent the location that was registered on the stranger's device at the same time.
-If the finder is honest, you can of course consider yourself lucky.
-A reward offered in the message could be helpful.
+Once you've completed the process, the AirTag will be listed as "Lost" in the "Find My" network.
+Anyone who finds the tracker can now use an NFC-enabled iPhone or Android phone to access a website that displays both your stored phone number and the message.
+Ideally, you'll be sent the location recorded on the stranger's device at the same time.
+Of course, if the finder is honest, you can consider yourself lucky.
+A reward offer in the message might be helpful.
 Are you looking for suitable AirTag cases?
 Then take a look at Amazon.
 In our AirTag list you will find the trackers and accessories from Apple and third-party suppliers - enjoy browsing.
 (Image: Apple)